tripal/mainlab_tripal/README.md

    (https://www.rosaceae.org/node/4230961)

 ## Problems/Suggestions
-Mainlab Tripal module is still under active development.
+Mainlab Tripal Data Display module is still under active development.
 For questions or bug report, please contact the developers at the Main Bioinformatics Lab by emailing to: dev@bioinfo.wsu.edu